KeithMnemonic/homelab/docs/rancher/README.md

 	tls-rancher-ingress   kubernetes.io/tls   2      4s
     ```

+15) Install helm on one or more of the cluster hosts using https://helm.sh/docs/intro/install/

+16) Add the rancher helm repopsitory using https://ranchermanager.docs.rancher.com/pages-for-subheaders/install-upgrade-on-a-kubernetes-cluster#1-add-the-helm-chart-repository

-14) Install rancher using the "Bring your own certs" option
+17) Install rancher using the "Bring your own certs" option

 	```
     helm install rancher rancher-latest/rancher --namespace cattle-system --set hostname=rancher.bergerhome.org --set bootstrapPassword=admin --set ingress.tls.source=secret
     ```

-15) Access the rancher UI using the HA hostname.
+18) Access the rancher UI using the HA hostname.